 - Nonsteroidal anti-inflammatory drugs (NSAIDs): ibuprofen and aspirin (5, 6, 7)

-Once you’ve cleared the cupboards of the harmful foods, focus on filling your diet with healthier choices that promote the growth and nourishment of healthy bacteria in your gut:
+Once you’ve cleared the cupboards of the gut-triggering foods, focus on filling your diet with healthier choices that promote the growth and nourishment of healthy bacteria in your gut:

 - Cultured dairy products: kefir and yogurt are excellent sources of friendly bacteria (aka “probiotics”) that will help optimise the health and performance of your gut.

-- Miso: a flavorful paste used in dressings and soups, miso is a staple of Japanese cuisine.
+- Miso: a flavourful paste used in dressings and soups, miso is a staple of Japanese cuisine.
 It includes fermented soybeans as an ingredient, which contain helpful bacteria and dietary enzymes.